NERSC/timemory-tutorials/resources.md

 User Agreement Form, you will be given a training account of the form `trainxxx` and the account will be activated immediately.
 You can login into the compute systems with the provided password without MFA.

 The timemory ECP tutorial has reserved 4 Haswell nodes and 8 GPU nodes for the tutorial.
-The reservations are:
+The __*reservation names*__ are:

 | Day | System  | Reservation Name      |
 | --- | ------- | --------------------- |